groz/fotm/README.md

 - Add NavBar for FotM section to choose fotms by class, not spec
 - Show fotm setups for current playing teams if appropriate section is selected
 - Visually separate classes and specs in FotM section
+- Add armory links to players
+- If user clicks on the row/hovers over fotm setup - show all teams with this setup.

 Infrastructure: